adp-multi/adp-multi.github.io/pages/quick_start.md

-Have a look at [tests/ADP/Tests/RGExample.hs](https://github.com/adp-multi/adp-multi/blob/master/tests/ADP/Tests/RGExample.hs) and scroll to the bottom where the grammar is. Ýou have to use `>>>` to combine a rule with its rewriting function.
+Have a look at [tests/ADP/Tests/RGExample.hs](https://github.com/adp-multi/adp-multi/blob/master/tests/ADP/Tests/RGExample.hs) and scroll to the bottom where the grammar is.
+You have to use `>>>` to combine a rule with its rewriting function.
 At the moment there is no type-safety for rewriting functions, so be careful with the list argument and return value (it will fail at run-time though).
 If you want more information on that, have a look at the [syntax page](/syntax).